April 5, 2016

 Funding for a new National Institute for Smart Data Innovation (NISDI) in Newcastle was announced by Chancellor Osborne in the Budget, which is set to support 1000 jobs in the region.

-The institute will bring together industry, the public sector and world-leading academics to develop the skills, ideas and resources needed to exploit the opportunities offered by the explosion in digital data.
+The institute will bring together industry, the public sector and academics to develop the skills, ideas and resources needed to exploit the opportunities offered by the explosion in digital data.